Corned Beef cured with green tea

 We celebrated St. Patrick’s Day with DIY corned beef this year.
 We added green tea to the brine solution to cure the beef.
 We got the recipe from Lynne Curry’s whole food blog: “Forage ~whole food, well made”.
 I adore her blog not just becaue she is our local friend, but also her website is insightful and inspiring, not to mention it’s one of the best sources of good recipes.
 In fact, her blog was awarded “Top 50 Whole Foods blogs”.
 I’m always excited when I receive Lynne’s new article in my email.

 So, back to corned beef.
 We have never cured meat on our own before.
 My first motivation to cure our own meat is so I can use locally sourced “natural” beef.
 As a green tea fanatic and explorer, I thought I would use green tea.
 I use “matcha salt” to season BBQ meat and steaks.
 I thought “why not green tea for corned beef.”
 Besides, the ‘green combo’ sounded like a good match for a celebration of the Emerald Isle.

 I thought about which green tea I should use.
 My specialty is Japanese green tea, and Japanese green tea has many different types.
 Each type has its own character.
 I decided to use “Kukicha” green tea instead of bay leaf in the recipe for two reasons:

-- Curing process takes 4 to 5 days.
+The curing process takes 4 to 5 days.
 As Kukicha uses stems, Kukicha keeps the solution clean, but the Umami of green tea is there.
-Umami is pronounced “ooh-ma-mee”, and it is meaty, savory flavor.
+Umami is pronounced “ooh-ma-mee”, and it is meaty savory flavor.
 Green tea is one of the Umami rich foods.